Beggars Wood recreation area

 The waste landfill was capped with clay following its closure in 1973 and the site landscaped and utilised for leisure activities.

-In 2003 a permanent gas extraction & flare system was installed at the site to prevent the migration of landfill gas beyond the boundary of the landfill to the adjacent housing estate and school to the north.
-In 2013 the extraction system was upgraded, with new wells and pipework being installed.
+In 2003 a permanent gas extraction and flare system was installed at the site to prevent the migration of landfill gas to the adjacent housing estate and school to the north.
+In 2013 the extraction system was upgraded, with new wells and pipework installed.

 The landfill has never generated sufficient landfill gas to require the flare to be operated to burn off the gas.
 The extraction system has been utilised to extract and reduce landfill gas within the landfill and safely vent this to the atmosphere away from receptors.

 Routine gas monitoring (currently twice weekly) of the perimeter gas monitoring borehole installations, and the utilisation and management of the landfill gas extraction system has enabled the potential offsite migration of landfill gas to be controlled since 2003.